yuhaodu/TwitterMeme/README.md

 ## Step 1

 Run`sh install.sh`from this directory to pull down the GloVe and to install a few packages. <br />
-And then run
+And then run the following codes to filter out images without any superimposed texts and move images with texts to '../data/Image_with_Text'
 ```
 cd step1
 python filter.py --input_dir=[your own image directory]
 ```
-to filter out images without any superimposed texts and move images with texts to '../data/Image_with_Text'

 ## Step 2